Ocuiltec language: Distribution

-Ocuiltec is spoken primarily in the municipality of Ocuilan in the villages Cinco Caminos, Colonia Doctor Gustavo Baz, El Capulín, El Totoc (San José Totoc), Lomas de Teocaltzingo (Loma de Tecalzingo), Ocuilán de Artéaga, San Juan Atzingo, Santa Lucía, Santa Martha, and Santa María Nativitas.
-It may have been spoken in the adjacent area of Morelos, though Matlatzinca could have also existed in it.
+Ocuiltec was centered around San Juan Atzingo within the municipality of Ocuilan, and is spoken in the nearby communities of Cinco Caminos, Colonia Doctor Gustavo Baz, El Capulín, El Totoc (San José Totoc), Lomas de Teocaltzingo (Loma de Tecalzingo), Ocuilán de Artéaga, Santa Lucía, Santa Martha, and Santa María Nativitas.
+Historically, it may have been spoken in the adjacent area of Morelos, though Matlatzinca could have also been spoken.